 Two words: Internet Explorer.
 I have been working on a website for a friend.
 It’s not quite ready for primetime, but It’s come a long way in 20 billable hours.
 So, after a nap because my brain was tired, I decided to test it in Internet Explorer.
 It didn’t render properly, either in regular mode […]

 Brought to you by GotoAssist Express – Get your 30 Day free trial Mozilla broke free and created Firefox back in 2004.
 Since then, they have been growing in browser popularity.
 Being the major browser in Linux, but also downloadable for Windows and Mac helps a lot.
 The ability to install Add-ons also makes this […]

 It’s almost impossible to look at any news site without seeing another puff piece for Microsoft’s newest attempt to become a player in internet search, Bing, which, according to the link, is coming soon.
 I unhesitatingly predict that it will be the Cuil of 2009.
 Remember Cuil?

 MarketWatch reports that Microsoft is in trouble in Europe for Internet Explorer.
 Again.
 Or is that still?
 Read the full story here.
-Here’s an excerpt: It was a complaint from Opera that spurred the European Commission to issue an objection in January to Microsoft’s practice of tying its Internet Explorer browser to its dominant Windows […]
+Here’s an excerpt: Frank’s opinion: To anyone who knew anything about computer operating systems, Microsoft’s claim that it just had to bundle Internet Explorer with Windows 95 because it was integral to the […]

 From MarketWatch, which reports that Microsoft “unveiled Internet Explorer 8, the newest version of its Web browser.
 The software will be available for download in 25 languages at noon Eastern Time on Thursday at Microsoft’s Website.”
 Here is a link to the IE 8 webpage.